herbertfreeze/QSS20_site/mini_book/docs/software_setup.md

 :align: center
 ```

-2. Navigate to your home directory by clicking the folder icon at the top left.
-You can create whatever directory structure and files you want there without it interfering the the common class content (which you can't change and lives in `/shared/QSS20`):
+2. Navigate to your home directory--which belongs only to you--by clicking the folder icon at the top left.
+Then click the **blue plus icon** to create and name a new folder (you could call it `QSS20_classwork/`) in which to store your work for this class:

 ```{image} ../images/jhub2.png
 :alt: jhub 2